tripflex/wp-login-flow/readme.txt

 == Description ==

 WP Login Flow is a complete solution to make `wp-login.php` not suck!
 Below are all the features organized by what they relate to.
+This plugin is completely open source, and has **NO ADS OR UPSELLS**

 = Registration =
 * Enhances Registration flow and wording for "Activation" (more below)